Haru1O1/Haru1O1.github.io/_posts/2025-01-20-Learning_HTML_Day9_10.md

 - Data Architecture
     - Before any coding is done it is important to start brainstorming about the features and data that will be on the application
     - Each of these features should be identified with the type of data and how to interconnect them together
-    - For example for a website where a user can post on a board and other users can respond to said post with a comment or a upvote
+    - For example for a website where a user can post on a board and other users can respond to a said post with a comment or an upvote
         - User
         ↓
         - Board